Frequently Asked Sleep Apnea Questions – Las Vegas, NV

-Many people don’t even realize they’re suffering from a sleep disorder at first.
+Many people don’t even realize they’re suffering from a sleep disorder.
 That’s why it’s important to take the time to learn everything you can about sleep apnea, from how to recognize it to how to treat it.
-Dr. Pamela West is here to answer all your questions when it comes to sleep-related breathing disorders.
+Dr. Pam West is here to answer all your questions when it comes to sleep-related breathing disorders.
 On this page, you’ll find the answers to just a few of the most common sleep apnea questions; if you have any concerns of your own, schedule your free consultation with us today!

 Am I at a Higher Risk for Sleep Apnea?

 Some people are more likely to develop sleep apnea than others.
 Common risk factors include: